 Come party in the dirt with the Project GROWS team!
 Boogie down alongside your friendly neighborhood tomato to music and have plain ol’ fun!
 The Project GROWS work parties are about getting things done on the farm site, but they are also about building community – so please come just to hang out, sit at a table and do homework, participate in the potluck, or to stop in and say hello!
 (Actually, stop in and say hello whenever you see us out in the field).

-WHEN: Every Thursday afternoon, 2 PM – 8 PM starting in April, through October.
+WHEN: Every Thursday afternoon, 2 PM – 8 PM starting MAY 1, through October.
 Come when you want, stay as long as you want.